Romain Grosjean: Juncos Hollinger (2024)

-On 2 November it was announced that Grosjean would be racing for the Juncos Hollinger Racing team for the 2024 season, replacing the departing Callum Ilott.
+On 2 November, it was announced that Grosjean would be racing for the Juncos Hollinger Racing team for the 2024 season, replacing the departing Callum Ilott.
 This marked his first drive in IndyCar in a Chevrolet powered car, having raced in the No. 51 and No. 28 Honda cars with Dale Coyne and Andretti.
 He finished fourth in the 2024 Firestone Grand Prix of Monterey at Laguna Seca.

 Grosjean was not kept at the team after 2024, with Juncos choosing to sign Sting Ray Robb and Conor Daly for the 2025 season.

 Prema reserve driver (2025)

-On 10 January 2025 it was confirmed that the new team Prema Racing would hire Grosjean as a reserve driver.
+On 10 January 2025, it was confirmed that the new team Prema Racing would hire Grosjean as a reserve driver.

+Return to Dale Coyne (2026)

+On 13 February 2026, it was announced Grosjean signed with Dale Coyne Racing for the 2026 season.
+This was Grosjean's second stint with the team.
+It was later announced that his No. 18 car would be decorated with the same number font NASCAR driver Kyle Busch used for the 2026 Indianapolis 500 as a way to honor Busch, who died 3 days earlier.

+Endurance racing

+In addition to his career in single‑seaters, Grosjean competed in endurance racing events such as the 2026 Rolex 24 at Daytona, driving for the Myers Riley Motorsports entry.
+He was part of a four‑driver lineup alongside Felipe Fraga, Jenson Altzman and Sheena Monk in a Ford Mustang GT3.
+The car retired on lap 116 of the race due to substantial damage suffered in contact with the 75 Express Motorsports' Mercedes‑AMG GT3, which affected its steering.
+The retirement happened before Grosjean had a chance to partake in the race.

 Personal life

 Grosjean married French journalist and television presenter Marion Jollès on 27 June 2012 in Chamonix.
 They have been together since 2008.
 On 29 July 2013, Marion gave birth to a son.
-They have a second child who was born on 16 May 2015 and a daughter born on 31 December 2017.
+They have a second son, who was born on 16 May 2015, and a daughter, born on 31 December 2017.

-After signing with Andretti Autosport and committed to racing full time in the IndyCar series, he announced that he would be moving to Miami with his family.
+After signing with Andretti Autosport and committed to racing full time in the IndyCar Series, he announced that he would be moving to Miami with his family.
 They chose Miami due to the city's selection of French-language schools and the ability to get direct flights between Miami and Paris.

 Early in his motorsports career, Grosjean worked at a bank in Geneva.

 Grosjean is a qualified pilot and frequently uploads videos related to flying on his YouTube channel.